indirect/andre.arko.net/content/post/2026-03-24-how-to-install-a-gem.md

 Hello, and welcome to _How To Install A Gem_.
 My name is André Arko, and I go by @indirect on all the internet services.
 You might know me from being 1/3 of the team that shipped Bundler 1.0, or perhaps the 10+ years I spent trying to keep RubyGems.org up and running for everyone to use.

-More recently, I've been working on new projects: [`rv`](https://rv.dev), a CLI to install Ruby versions and gems at unprecedented speeds, and [gem.coop](https://gem.coop), a community gem server designed from the ground up so Bundler an `rv` can install gems faster and more securely than ever before.
+More recently, I've been working on new projects: [`rv`](https://rv.dev), a CLI to install Ruby versions and gems at unprecedented speeds, and [gem.coop](https://gem.coop), a community gem server designed from the ground up so Bundler and `rv` can install gems faster and more securely than ever before.

 So, with that introduction out of the way, let’s get started: do you know how to install a gem?
 Okay, that’s great!
 You can come up and give this talk instead of me.
 I’ll just sit over here while you write the rest of this post.